saojs/website/docs/guide/saofile.md

 # SAO Config File

 ::: tip
-Make sure you have read the guide for [creating a generator](./creating-a-generator.md) first!
+Make sure you have read the guide for [creating generators](./creating-your-first-generator.md) first!
 :::

 ## Prompts